-It also is one of the leading causes of infertility among women between the ages of 18 and 44.
-Those that struggle with PCOS often find they are unable to ovulate, ultimately hurting their ability to become pregnant.
+Polycystic Ovary Syndrome (PCOS) is one of the leading causes of infertility among women between the ages of 18 and 44.
+Those who are diagnosed with PCOS often find themselves unable to ovulate which continues hurting their ability to become pregnant.

 Choosing Bariatric Surgery for Fertility and Health